Need help verifying or removing a Form LL Restriction?

 Why do people get a Form LL restriction?

-It is used as an anti-fraud restriction so that the ID of the registered owner is checked in front of a solicitor whenever you sell or remortgage the property.
-The restriction stops the solicitor from being able to complete the transaction until they or another solicitor has completed the anti-fraud check.
+It is used as an anti-fraud restriction, ensuring that the ID of the registered owner is verified in the presence of a solicitor whenever you sell or remortgage the property.
+The restriction prevents the solicitor from completing the transaction until they or another solicitor has completed the anti-fraud check.

-The tenants, in the end, sell the property, and John and Mary are the victims of fraud.
-Had there been the anti-fraud restriction at the Land Registry, then the tenants wouldn't have been able to sell the property as they'd not be able to get past the face-to-face ID check.
+In the end, the tenants sell the property, and John and Mary are the victims of fraud.
+Had the Land Registry's anti-fraud restriction been in place, the tenants wouldn't have been able to sell the property, as they would not have been able to pass the face-to-face ID check.

 Need a Form LL Restriction verified or removed by a Solicitor?

-Fed up of solicitors who can't help?
-We can verify your identity to comply with a form LL restriction, or apply or remove the restriction at the Land Registry.
-Upload your documents in our simple form to get started now, or get in touch to ask a question.
+Fed up with solicitors who can't help?
+We can verify your identity to comply with a form LL restriction or apply or remove the restriction at the Land Registry.
+Upload your documents using our simple form to get started now, or contact us to ask a question.

 Fast Appointments